Stanico-Knowles/food-places/readme.md

 </p>

 <p>
 To help with our indecisiveness, we decided to find a randomizer that picks a place to eat for us.
 My coworker in SecOps bugged the developers for a few weeks to build an app for this because the randomizer we were using, couldn't take certain things into account.
-For example, what we feel like spending that particular day, how far we want to drive, and whether we could settle for anything or need something that's bussing (Notice I mentioned health ratings earlier but they didn't want it added in the criteria LOL).
+For example, what we feel like spending that particular day, how far we want to drive, and whether we could settle for anything or need something that's bussing (Notice I mentioned health ratings earlier but they didn't want it added in the criteria :joy:).
 So after being bugged, I finally created a simple backend for this randomizer that connected to our Google Sheet via Sheets API and generates a list of food places that matches the criteria and picks a random place from that list.
 </p>

 ## Getting Started